Michonster/rPI-Arcade/README.md

   sudo python /home/pi/sample.py &
   ```
   - '&' must be added at the end of the script if is intended to be run infinitely/long time<br />
+**Steps to flash the Raspberry Pi 5 with Raspberry Pi OS::** <br />
+* Download the Raspberry Pi imager to SD card<br />
+  - Download for respective OS from Raspberry Pi Site and install imager<br />
+  - Plug SD card into computer to load OS <br />
+* Upon installing imager select the correct device, operating system version, and storage device<br/>
+  - For our use, we select Raspberry Pi 5 for device, 64-bit Pi OS, and the 64GB SD card that is plugged into the computer for storage<br />
+  - NOTE: The SD card contents will be completely erased<br />
+* Wait for download to finish until the imager says the storage device is safe to eject<br />
+* Eject the device, and load the SD card onto the Raspberry Pi<br />
+* Plug in the USB-C power to the Raspberry Pi and the HDMI to a monitor.
+Plug in a keyboard and mouse to the USB ports.
+The device should be operable from here.<br />